 The LLEP allocation of funding was £20 million to be allocated to “shovel ready” projects within the LLEP’s existing project proposal pipeline which were in line with economic priorities and which would also contribute to the post-COVID economic recovery.

-The scheme will provide: essential public realm infrastructure to support a new community in this part of the city; high quality connections between development sites and the city centre; and regeneration stimulus in the form of a renewed bus station at the heart of the area, which will indirectly accelerate the delivery of stalled sites.
+The scheme will provide essential public realm infrastructure to support a new community in this part of the city; high-quality connections between development sites and the city centre; and regeneration stimulus in the form of a renewed bus station at the heart of the area, which will indirectly accelerate the delivery of stalled sites. (see above artists impression)

 This scheme will: create strong links between the railway station and Leicester’s two bus stations, which will assist with sustainable travel into and across the city; create a gateway to the city centre that will enhance important links to the Cultural Quarter regeneration area; improve access to work, leisure and tourist destinations across the city centre; make improvements to Leicester’s public realm.